Forensic Accounting in Divorce

 Assessment of financial documents for potential concealment or misrepresentation

-Follow-the-money tracing to provide context—not guarantees—for unexplained movement of funds
+Follow-the-money tracing to provide context for unexplained movement of funds

 Why Attorneys Bring in a Divorce Forensic CPA